News flash: Parents aren’t perfect!

 All right, this isn’t actually news.
 Any parent who has lain awake at night replaying in his or her mind a regrettable lack of self-control—a harsh tone, a sarcastic comment, a slammed door, or worse—knows this all too well.
 Parenting is hard, and not one of us does it flawlessly.

 But if we think our kids don’t notice when their parents or other adults behave unkindly—and that it doesn’t affect them—we’re kidding ourselves.
-In the 2017 Highlights State of the Kid™ survey, Highlights asked 2,000 kids ages 6 to 12 if they have ever seen their parents or other adults acting unkindly or saying mean things.
+In a recent Highlights State of the Kid™ survey, Highlights asked 2,000 kids ages 6 to 12 if they have ever seen their parents or other adults acting unkindly or saying mean things.
 A majority of respondents—67 percent—told us that they have indeed.

 We also asked kids how this made them feel, and 93 percent reported a negative reaction.
 Forty-nine percent said it made them uncomfortable, with 43 percent saying they felt sad.
 Other answers were “scared,” “confused,” “embarrassed,” “surprised,” and even “angry.”